-Careers as a PTAHelping people restore function after injuries or relieve pain from medical conditions -- few careers are as ewarding as that of a physical therapist assistant.
+Helping people restore function after injuries or relieve pain from medical conditions -- few careers are as rewarding as that of a physical therapist assistant.
 It is also one of the fastest-growing careers in the country.
 The Bureau of Labor Statistics projects a 45% increase in the need for PTAs through 2013.

 Why Choose LSC-Montgomery?

 - 100% Employment Placement Within 6 Months of Graduation!